maebli/m-bus-parser/README.md

 "M-Bus or Meter-Bus is a European standard (EN 13757-2 physical and link layer, EN 13757-3 application layer) for the remote reading of water, gas or electricity meters.
 M-Bus is also usable for other types of consumption meters, such as heating systems or water meters.
 The M-Bus interface is made for communication on two wires, making it cost-effective." - [Wikipedia](https://en.wikipedia.org/wiki/Meter-Bus)

 An outdated specification is available freely on the [m-bus website](https://m-bus.com/documentation).
 This document is a good starting point for understanding the protocol.
-There have been many other implementationso the specification such as a no longer maitained [ m-bus encoder and decoder by rscada](https://github.com/rscada/libmbus) written in **c**, [jMbus](https://github.com/qvest-digital/jmbus) written in **java** or [Valley.Net.Protocols.MeterBus](https://github.com/sympthom/Valley.Net.Protocols.MeterBus/) written in **C#**.
+There have been many other implementationso the specification.

+ such as a no longer maitained [ m-bus encoder and decoder by rscada](https://github.com/rscada/libmbus) written in **c**, [jMbus](https://github.com/qvest-digital/jmbus) written in **java**,[Valley.Net.Protocols.MeterBus](https://github.com/sympthom/Valley.Net.Protocols.MeterBus/) written in **C#**, or [tmbus](https://dev-lab.github.io/tmbus/) written n javascript.

 ### Visualization of Library Function